St. Paul Assault Lawyer

 Even when there is merit to the charges, you may not have to pay the maximum penalties.
 With good representation by your side, the outcome can be much difference.
 It is about presenting the facts in the right way and also showing why the incident shouldn’t have a serious impact on the rest of your life.
 There are many possibilities and your St. Paul assault defense attorney can help you every step of the way.

-Contact A St. Paul Assault Defense Attorney
+Contact A St. Paul Assault Lawyer

 Assault is a serious offense in that it involves causing bodily harm to another person.
 If convicted, the consequences can be very serious.
 It can result in up to 20 years in prison for first-degree assault.
 The good news is that you can avoid the maximum consequences with the help of an experienced criminal defense attorney.
 At Rogosheske, Rogosheske & Atkins, you can receive the defense that you deserve.
 To learn more, call 651-451-6411 or complete the contact form to request a free consultation.